Anzac Day match: Meaning and significance

 The AFL itself is in danger of manipulating Anzac Day.
 The commission is looking to play more games than the traditional Essendon-Collingwood match which had previously been set aside as the code's mark of respect.
 To play more matches around the country is to move uneasily close to a ratings and money-making tool.
 Given that bravery and commitment in war is acknowledged with medals, the AFL seeks to capitalise on that with awarding the Anzac Medal to the best player on Anzac Day.
 On reflection, that is bordering on tacky.

 The trophy awarded to the winning team each year has etched on it the names of football players who died during war, images of soldiers from the Australian Infantry Forces and the words "Lest We Forget".
 Furthermore, the cup is made from glass, silver and bronze on a base of ironbark that comes from an ammunition wagon used in service at Villers-Bretonneux during the First World War, whilst the bronze columns supporting the silver bowl incorporate metal salvaged from the Gallipoli battlefields.

 Anzac Medal

 A best-on-ground player has been named for each of the Anzac Day clashes.
 Since 2000, the player in the match considered to best exemplify the Anzac spirit—skill, courage, self-sacrifice, teamwork and fair play—has been awarded the AFL Anzac Medal.
-This medal has been won three times by Collingwood games record holder and former captain Scott Pendlebury and retired Essendon legend (and former Essendon coach) James Hird.
+The most number of Anzac Medal wins is four by Collingwood games record holder and former captain Scott Pendlebury.
 In 2001, Collingwood's Chris Tarrant became the first—and so far only—player to have won the medal despite playing in the losing team.

 Before the start of the 2011 Anzac Day match, the AFL presented retrospective Anzac Medals to their intended recipients for all of the matches prior to the introduction of the medal in 2000.